dengking/Linux-OS/docs/Shell-and-tools/Tools/System/System-Load.md

 #### Track Down CPU-Bound Load

-If you do see a high percentage in the user or system columns, there's a good chance your load is CPU-bound.
+If you do see a high percentage in the **user** or **system** columns, there's a good chance your load is **CPU-bound**.
 To track down the root cause, skip down a few lines to where `top` displays a list of current processes running on the system.
-By default, `top` will sort these based on the percentage of CPU used with the processes using the most on top (Listing 2).
+By default, `top` will sort these based on the percentage of CPU used with the processes using the most on `top` (Listing 2).

 **Listing 2.
 Current Processes Example**